What is the SoldierSuit?

 The Luke Arm is the first integrated prosthetic arm system cleared by the FDA, offering a powered shoulder, humeral rotator, and multi-articulating wrist.
 The robotic arm also has multiple, preprogrammed grips and a sensor that provides grip force feedback.
 It’s adaptable for different amputation levels and is durable enough to withstand various environments.

-The MyoPro® is a myoelectric arm orthosis designed to enable individuals to self-initiate and control movements of a partially paralyzed or weakened arm using their own muscle signals and thus help restore function.
-The MyoPro is custom fit to each user and is available at selected VA hospitals.
+The MyoPro® is a myoelectric arm orthosis designed to enable individuals to self-initiate and control movements of a partially paralyzed or weakened arm.
+This Myomo technology uses recipients’ own muscle signals and thus helps restore function.
+The MyoPro is custom fit to each user and is available at select VA hospitals.

 BionX Medical Technologies

 Since 2006, BionX Medical Technologies has been committed to offering bionic solutions that restore normalized function and quality of life for former military service members with amputations.
-More than 1,000 people have experienced the power of Personal Bionics through its BiOM ankle which has been commercially available since 2011.
+More than 1,000 people have experienced the power of Personal Bionics through its BiOM ankle since it has been commercially available in 2011.
 The BiOM ankle is the only prosthesis with real-time powered propulsion for enhanced mobility.
 Only BiOM Personal Bionics offers a unique combination of power, control, and stability which allows users to get more out of their daily lives without thinking about their mobility.